dvdzara/intel-8080-disassembler/README.md

-# disassembler-8080
+# intel-8080-disassembler
-A disassembler for the Intel 8080 machine language
+A disassembler for the Intel 8080 machine language.

 ## Usage

-`disassembler-8080 <FILE>`
+`intel-8080-disassembler <FILE>`